-Worker who was receiving a heavy wooden form for concrete from another worker standing above on a scaffold and the worker below was unable to control the form’s decent and fell backwards.
+Worker who was receiving a heavy wooden form for concrete from another worker standing above on a scaffold and the worker below was unable to control the form’s descent and fell backwards.
 The fact that there was a nail embedded in the form and scratched the plaintiff immediately prior to losing control did not take the case out of the protection of Section 240(1) of the Labor Law, and therefore entitled to Summary Judgment on liability.

 Garcia v.
 SMJ 210 W.18 LLC, 2019 NY Slip Op 08791 (First Department)

-Injuries occurred to worker while on temporary exterior platform when struck by a falling piece of DensGlass that matched a missing piece one floor above.
+Injuries occurred to a worker while on a temporary exterior platform when struck by a falling piece of DensGlass that matched a missing piece one floor above.
 Other workers were performing patch work to the DensGlass on floors above and the exterior facade was not complete.
 Plaintiff entitled to judgment as a matter of law against defendants based upon violation of Section 240(1).
-Furthermore, the Section 241(6) claim predicated on a violation of 12 NYCRR 23-1.7[a], requires suitable overhead protection must be provided where the accident occurred was normally exposed to falling material or objects.
+Furthermore, the Section 241(6) claim predicated on a violation of 12 NYCRR 23-1.7[a], requires suitable overhead protection must be provided where the accident occurred and was normally exposed to falling material or objects.

 Goncalves v.
 New 56th and Park (NY) Owner, LLC, et al., 2019 NY Slip Op 08265 (First Department)

-Appellate Division reverses lower courts denial of plaintiff’s motion for liability and grants plaintiff’s motion as a matter of law pursuant to Section 240.
+Appellate Division reverses lower court’s denial of plaintiff’s motion for liability and grants plaintiff’s motion as a matter of law pursuant to Section 240.
 Plaintiff had some conflicting representations of whether he was struck by the hoist system chain or the entire hoist system from above.
-Court finds that either way plaintiff is entitled to judgment in his favor.
+Court finds that either way the plaintiff is entitled to judgment in his favor.

 Ortega v.
 Trinity Hudson Holding LLC, et al., 2019 NY Slip Op 07743 (First Department)